 Scope of Services: What’s Actually Included?

 The scope of services section defines exactly what your monthly fee covers and, more importantly, what it doesn’t.
-This is where many businesses discover they’ve been paying premium prices for basic coverage.
+This is where businesses paying $8,000/month discover that on-site visits, employee onboarding, and security incidents all bill at extra hourly rates.

 Included versus excluded services should be explicitly listed.
-Common exclusions that surprise business owners include: network hardware replacement, on-site visits, after-hours support, new employee onboarding, software license management, and cybersecurity incident response.
-If these services cost extra, you need to know before an emergency hits.
+Read the exclusions first — that’s where the surprises are.
+Common ones: network hardware replacement, after-hours support, new employee onboarding, software license management, and cybersecurity incident response.
+If these cost extra, you need to know before an emergency hits, not during one.

 User and device counts matter more than you might think.
 Many MSPs price their contracts per user or per device, with specific limits written into the agreement.
 Adding three new employees might trigger a contract amendment with significantly higher fees.
 Understand exactly how your pricing is calculated and what triggers additional charges.